gemforce-team/wGemCombiner/README.md

 Script to combine gems automatically - Written in Visual C#.

+### Get WGemCombiner

+Head to the [Release page](https://github.com/gemforce-team/wGemCombiner/releases) to download the last version of the program.
+At the moment we only have a working Windows version.

 ### How To

 You give a gem recipe (or use one of the preset ones), put base gems on the correct starting slots